Website refresh coming soon

 Zone 4 - New vegetated dark horizon and coastal pathway amenity

-In zone 4, like zone 2 and 3, we will make changes to the plants to support turtle sea-finding behaviour.
+In zone 4, like zone 2 and 3, we made changes to the plants to support turtle sea-finding behaviour.

-Through careful planning and strategic landscaping, we will plant individual trees and shrubs along the coastal pathway that are aesthetically pleasing and contribute to the overall enjoyment of our community.
+We planted individual trees along the coastal pathway that are aesthetically pleasing and contribute to the overall enjoyment of our community.

 These trees will also assist to fill gaps in the dunal vegetation by further consolidating the vegetated dark horizon and supporting turtle sea-finding behaviour.